 Microchips can provide your animal with its best opportunity for a happy return home.
 The Journal of American Veterinary Medical Association showed a return-to-owner rate of 52 percent for dogs who are microchipped, compared to a rate of just 22 percent for dogs who enter a shelter and are not microchipped.
 Similar increases were seen for non-microchipped cats, whose return-to-owner rate of less than two percent increased to more than 38 percent for cats who were microchipped.

 Microchips ARE NOT effective if the ownership information is not kept current.
 When your information, such as phone number, changes, please contact your microchip company to update your information.

-Contact information on the three major microchip companies is listed below.
-The Animal Foundation uses Found Animals brand microchips (prior to this, we used Save This Life and Home Again brand microchips.
+Contact information on the major microchip companies is listed below.
+As of October 2014, The Animal Foundation uses Found Animals brand microchips (prior to this, we used Save This Life and Home Again brand microchips were used).